Anthony Rendon is speaker of the California State Assembly, a position he has held since March 2016.

-Speaker Anthony Rendon represents the 63rd Assembly District in the California State Assembly.
-The district includes nine cities – Bell, Cudahy, Hawaiian Gardens, Lakewood, Lynwood, Maywood, Paramount, South Gate and a northern portion of Long Beach.
+Since 2012, Rendon has represented the 63rd Assembly District, which includes nine cities – Bell, Cudahy, Hawaiian Gardens, Lakewood, Lynwood, Maywood, Paramount, South Gate and a northern portion of Long Beach.

 Rendon resides in Lakewood with his wife Annie.